Paul Craig: Brazilian Jiu-Jitsu

+After defeating Jamahal Hill in 2021, Craig was promoted to black belt.

-On 27/08/22, Craig defeated Sam Sweeney in a tough, back and forth sub only grappling match at Holytown Havoc 2.
+On 27 August 2022, Craig defeated Sam Sweeney in a tough, back and forth sub only grappling match at Holytown Havoc 2.

-On September 24, Craig faced Jed Hue in the main event of Polaris 21.
-Craig was submitted with an ankle-lock 21 seconds.
+On 24 September 2022, Craig faced Jed Hue in the main event of Polaris 21.
+Craig was submitted with an ankle-lock in 21 seconds.

+Professional wrestling

+Insane Championship Wrestling

+Craig performs as a professional wrestler.
+During his career, he has worked for Insane Championship Wrestling where he is a one-time ICW Tag Team Champion with Chris Bungard.

 Personal life

+Craig has two daughters, he worked at a factory to support his fighting career before becoming a full-time professional.

 Paul played football before becoming an MMA fighter.
 He also worked as a football coach before becoming a teacher for an educational charity.

+Paul hosts a podcast called Leather'd, with fellow Scottish MMA fighter Ross Cooper.